lunika/thelia-cli/README.md

 cd /var/www/thelia/
 ```

-Typing `thelia help` should show you an output similar to this:
+Typing `path/to/thelia-cli/bin/thelia help` should show you an output similar to this:

 ```
 Example usage: